 Another thing that significantly impacts the pricing is the presence of a secondary hue.
 A pink stone with a secondary tone would be priced lesser than pure pink ones.
 For example, pink diamonds with brown secondary colors are worth the least, orange secondary colors are in the middle, and pink diamonds with purple secondary colors are the rarest and most expensive.

-Pink Diamonds for Engagement Rings
+Are Pink Diamonds good for Engagement Rings?

 Pink exudes feminity, modernity, elegance, beauty, romance, and charm.
 With their astounding hue, pink diamonds make for stunning engagement rings.